gregcaporaso/microbiogeo/doc/notes/anosim.rst

     datasets/glen_canyon/unweighted_unifrac_dm.txt	0.9984007035	0.001

-The R value of 0.9984007035 indicates that samples taken from wet and dry environments are significantly different (i.e. there is clustering) due to the really "large" positive value that is close to 1.
+The R value of 0.9984007035 indicates that samples taken from wet and dry environments are significantly different due to the really "large" positive value that is close to 1.
 This is a result that we would expect, as there is also clear clustering in the 3D PCoA plots.

 Test 2
 ~~~~~~